opencv/opencv/doc/tutorials/imgproc/histograms/template_matching/template_matching.markdown

 template image (patch).

-While the patch must be a rectangle it may be that not all of the rectangle is relevent.
+While the patch must be a rectangle it may be that not all of the rectangle is relevant.
 In such a case, a mask can be used to isolate the portion of the patch that should be used to find the match.

 ### How does it work?